What are essential oils?

 Are you going to consult an aromatherapy expert?

-If your doctor isn’t supportive of essential oil therapy but you still want to give it a try, you might want to consult an aromatherapy expert.
+If your doctor isn’t supportive of essential oil therapy but you still want to give it a try, you might want to consult a suitably qualified aromatherapy expert or qualified complementary health practitioner.
 These are professionals who specialise in essential oils.
 They will be able to give you expert advice on which oils suit your needs and guide you through the process.

 Do the oils contradict your circumstances?

 Some oils may contradict your circumstances and so should be used with care.
 For example, you may want to try an essential oil blend to help with dandruff.
-Rosemary is a good oil for this, however it should not be used during pregnancy.
+Rosemary is a good oil for this, however it should not be used during pregnancy so this would not be a suitable choice whilst pregnant.
 Make sure you thoroughly research the oil you plan to use and make sure if fits with your circumstances.
-Not only that depending on how you are planning to use it may also affect your use of a bend, such as whether your whole family, including children will come into contact with them.
+Not only that, depending on how you are planning to use it may also affect your use of a blend, such as whether your whole family, including children will come into contact with the oils you have chosen.